PatBall1/detectree2/README.md

 ## Getting started

-Detectree2, based on Mask R-CNN architectures, locates trees in aerial images.
+Detectree2, based on the [Detectron2](https://github.com/facebookresearch/detectron2) Mask R-CNN architecture, locates trees in aerial images.
 It has been designed to delineate trees in challenging dense tropical forests for a range of ecological applications.

 Here is an example image of the predictions made by Mask R-CNN.
 <p align="center">